-Perhaps one of the biggest challenges faced by the renewable energy sector is economics.
+One of the biggest challenges the renewable energy sector faces is economics.
 Specifically, the financial issues involved in bringing renewable technologies and renewable energy to the masses.

-New business forces are dramatically increasing investment in the sector.
+New business forces are dramatically increasing investment in renewable energy projects.
 Yet the transition from the carbon and fossil fuel industry is a massive shift and, like any major shift, comes with a huge financial cost.

 Over the last few years, investment in renewables has resulted in a surge of innovation and emerging technologies.
-But economic pressures do still stifle innovation.
-And a lack of financial backing from large organizations and governments unwilling to change as quickly as required, or introduce incentives, can often slow the progress we need to see.
+However, economic pressures still stifle innovation.
+A lack of financial backing from large organizations and governments unwilling to change as quickly as required or introduce incentives to lower renewable energy costs can often slow the progress we need to see1.

 Sometimes alternatives are sought, such as crowdfunding renewable energy, whereby startups and even more mature companies are turning to a volume of smaller investors to get project implementations off the ground.

-Inextricably linked with economic concerns are the political challenges of the transition to renewables.
-Political posturing, isolationism, popularism, and anti-science rhetoric threaten the renewable energy sector.
+The political challenges of the transition to renewables are inextricably linked with economic concerns.
+Political posturing, isolationism, popularism, and anti-science rhetoric threaten the sector.
 As authorities in certain countries continue to take great strides in the right direction, other jurisdictions are being left behind.